SnapLogic/developer.snaplogic.com/source/index.html.md

 ![Session Storage](images/s45d.png)

 If during local development your find your local Snaplex/JCC picking up Snap changes, stop and restart it.

+## Deploying a New Version

+When you've made changes to your Snap Pack and wish to deploy a new version, it is important to use a new, unique value for the `sl_build` property defined in the `pom.xml` file's `properties` section, which is initially set to `0001`.
+You can either update the value of this property in the file, or set it from the command-line when building your Snap Pack.

+For example:

+`mvn clean package -Dsl_build=0002`

+Important: Avoid using a hyphen (`-`) in your `sl_build` value.

 # Authenticating with Accounts